lucasfth/osc-exam/README.md

 [x] Could not find a mention\
 [ ] It does not give control from one user process to another\
 [ ] CPU Disk controller gives me data from here.
 Disk controller writes to main memory.
 Disk controller to CPU hey I am done. (so no)\
-[ ] It would either have to be disk controller over disk drive.
+[x] It would either have to be disk controller over disk drive.
+Well discussed with Willard and seemed like the term disk includes disk controller.

 #### part b - i/o